-- literal: a literal value cte matches an element with the same value.
-For example, 123 matches an element in a GBF with value 123. - empty element the symbol <undef> matches an element with an undefined value, that is, an element whose position does not belong to the support of the GBF.
-The use of this basic filter is subject to some restriction: it can occur only as the neighbor of a defined element. - variable: a pattern variable a matches exactly one element with a well defined value.
+literal: a literal value cte matches an element with the same value.
+For example, 123 matches an element in a GBF with value 123.

+empty element: the symbol <undef> matches an element with an undefined value, that is, an element whose position does not belong to the support of the GBF.
+The use of this basic filter is subject to some restriction: it can occur only as the neighbor of a defined element.

+variable: a pattern variable a matches exactly one element with a well defined value.
 The variable a can then occur elsewhere in the rest of the rule and denotes the value of the matched element.

 If the pattern variable a is not used in the rest of the rule, one can spare the effort of giving a fresh name using the anonymous filter \ that matches any element with a defined value.
-The position of a is accessible through the expression pos(x).
+The position of a is accessible through the expression pos(a).

-- neighbor: b dir p is a pattern that matches a path with first element matched by b and continuing as a path matched by p with the first element $p_0$ such that $p_0$ is neighbor of b following the dir direction.
-The specification dir of a direction is interpreted as follows: - the comma "," means that $p_0$ and b must be neighbors. - $|u\rangle$ means that $p_0$ must be a u-neighbor of b; - the direction |u1, ..., un> means that p0 must be a u0-neighbor or a u1-neighbor or ... or a un-neighbor of b;
+neighbor: $b \ dir \ p$ is a pattern that matches a path with its first element matched by b and continuing as a path matched by p whitch first element $p_0$ is such that $p_0$ is neighbor of b following the dir direction.
+The specification dir of a direction is interpreted as follows:

+- the comma "," means that p0 and b must be neighbors; - |u> means that $p_0$ must be a u-neighbor of b; - the direction $|u_1, \ldots, u_n\rangle$ means that $p_0$ must be a $u_0$ -neighbor or a $u_1$ -neighbor or ... or a $u_n$ -neighbor of b.